Why Maintain A Healthy Rhythm?

 You may feel pressured and tired, but also driven.
 There could be a time where you may start to rely on substance to get you through the day; you may smoke more, turn to alcohol, or drink more coffee.
 Your body starts to weaken and you may also begin to experience anxiety, confusion and lack of patience, all leading to decreased productivity and satisfaction.

 In the third stage, the body drains its energy stores.
 If you cannot remedy your stress problems, the body’s need for energy will outstrip its ability to produce it, putting your body into a deficit situation.
 More severe physical illness can occur such as ulcers and heart disease.
-You may experience chronic insomnia, personality changes and even Depression.
+You may experience chronic insomnia, personality changes, and even Depression.

-Building up our supports goes a long way to buffer you against the effects of stress.
+Building up our supports goes a long way to buffering you against the effects of stress.
 Try talking with your team and learn to rely on them.
 Share your concerns with friends or family.
 They can help you put your stress in perspective and offer you solutions.
 Look to your peers for resources, as they can be valuable in gathering support and information.